-There are many approaches in which this ensemble may be implemented.
-One of the them, as illustrated in Fig.~\ref{fig:P1} is when the architecture of the model is with reference to \ac{MTL}, it uses transfer learning, basically the pre-trained models for better feature extraction for various inputs and then the backbone network and multi-head modules are trained using a two level optimization that is employed in meta learning.
-Assuming the inputs are multimodal, the pre-trained networks (checkered boxes) extract important features from the inputs and these are processed accordingly in the multimodal embedding layer before forwarding to the backbone network, similar to what is presented in \cite{zhang2021multi,openended}.
-The backbone network refers to the generic layers of the neural network or \ac{CNN}, whose input is the combination of embeddings from various inputs and the output from the backbone network goes into the task specific layers.
+The approach proposed in Fig.~\ref{fig:P1} entails a fusion of representational knowledge transfer and functional knowledge transfer.
+The architecture of the model is in accordance with \ac{MTL}; the backbone network and multi-head modules are trained using a two-level optimization that is employed in meta-learning.
+Assuming the inputs are multimodal, the pre-trained networks (checkered boxes) extract essential features from the inputs, and these are processed accordingly in the multimodal embedding layer before forwarding to the backbone network, similar to what was presented by \cite{zhang2021multi,openended}.
+The backbone network refers to the generic layers of the neural network or \ac{CNN}, whose input combines embeddings from various inputs.
+The output from the backbone network goes into the task-specific layers.
 The architecture of every task-specific layer can differ as required by the task.
 Therefore, in the meta training stage, the multi-task architecture helps to learn many tasks together, thereby improving the performance of all the tasks.
-In the meta testing stage when new tasks (Task-4 and Task-5) are introduced, it is easy to learn in fewer data instances and the inductive bias of the multi-task architecture assists in better generalization than single task learning.
-Also, in this stage it allows for both feature extraction and fine-tuning variants of transfer learning.
-This proposed implementations gives the liberty to add new heterogeneous tasks, allows for multi-modal inputs, because of transfer learning and meta learning it also enables learning with less data samples during meta testing, and \ac{MTL} helps to improve the performance of both the source and the target tasks. hence, it complies with all the three objectives mentioned above.
+When new tasks (Task-4 and Task-5) are introduced in the meta-testing stage, it is easy to learn them faster and in fewer data instances.
+The inductive bias of the multi-task architecture assists in better generalization than single-task learning.
+Also, this stage allows for both feature extraction and fine-tuning variants of transfer learning.
+This proposed implementation gives the liberty to add new heterogeneous tasks and allows for multi-modal inputs; transfer learning and meta-learning also enable learning with fewer data samples during meta testing.
+Based on the theoretical properties of the three learning paradigms (discussed in Section II), we hypothesize that \ac{MMMTL} could potentially improve the performance of both the source and target tasks, thereby aligning with the three objectives mentioned above.